 In addition to these potentially serious health issues, unemployment benefits may not cover all of the costs of living like groceries, rent, utilities, and children’s school costs.
 And if an unexpected expense arises, it can be even more difficult to make ends meet.
 This is when many people would turn to short-term loan options to cover the unexpected costs or monthly bills, and hopefully get them back on track.

 But the question remains: Can you even get one of these short-term personal loan options if you don’t currently have a job?
 The short answer is, there are loan options you may qualify for without employment, but whether or not they’re safe and affordable is another question entirely.

 Read on to learn more about bad credit loan options, and which ones may help you in your time of need.

 What Are Bad Credit Loans and How Do They Work?

 There isn’t one type of loan that’s considered a “bad credit loan.”
 In fact, there are several different types of short-term personal loans that would fall under this description.
 Each one is designed for a specific type of situation, or borrower.
-Namely, those with poor credit scores are generally the ones who need these short-term loans.
+Namely, those with poor credit scores are generally the ones who need money from these short-term loans.